An interview with Trustee Ruth

 What do you like to do outside of work?

 As a family (husband Pete and two sons) we do lots of different sports, outdoor adventures and love our travels, both in the UK and abroad.
 I enjoy nights out with friends, reading, movies, red wine and real coffee!
-I volunteer with another charity, Pete coaches one of the kid’s football teams and recently ran the Lakeland Trails Marathon to raise money for Mind in Bradford.
+I volunteer with another charity, Pete coaches one of the kid’s football teams and recently ran the Lakeland Trails Marathon to raise money for Bradford District and Craven Mind.

-What would you say to someone interested in becoming a Trustee for Mind in Bradford?
+What would you say to someone interested in becoming a Trustee for Bradford District and Craven Mind?

-If you are passionate about Mind in Bradford providing life-changing mental health and wellbeing support when people need it most then please apply to be a Trustee.
+If you are passionate about Bradford District and Craven Mind providing life-changing mental health and wellbeing support when people need it most then please apply to be a Trustee.
 It doesn’t matter whether you have been a Trustee before, or want to take on your first Board role, we work as a team, sharing our individual experience and knowledge to make the best decisions.
 We are looking for people who will bring energy, enthusiasm and commitment and ensure diversity of thinking on our Board.
 We will provide the support and training you will need to succeed in this role.

 How to apply as Trustee